 Check for coupon codes and special promotions

 When you are planning a party, looking for school supplies or other household items you can grab great deals by ordering them on line.
-Sometimes special coupon codes for Oriental Trading Company, Current Catalog, and other companies are available only to their registered Internet customers.
+Sometimes special coupon codes are available only to their registered Internet customers.
 We love to order small holiday gifts, holiday decor, art supplies and even party supplies from online companies like Oriental Trading Company.

-Creating an extra free email account that you dedicate to using for signing up for their email marketing messages that you receive will allow you to keep an eye on the latest Current Catalog or Oriental Trading promo.
+Creating an extra free email account that you dedicate to using for signing up for their email marketing messages that you receive will allow you to keep an eye on the latest promotions.
 These coupon and promo codes are to be entered during the check-out process by the customer.

 You can also join Groupon and other services that offer you deals on things to do with the family and services you might need.
 You may have to choose from a small list of options but you will save money for taking advantage of the deals!

 Shop at local thrift stores

 Another popular resource for buying inexpensive clothing and household items is the thrift store.
 A thrift store is different than a consignment store.
 The items for sale in a thrift store are usually donated to the store and the entire proceeds remain with the organization that runs the thrift store.
 You can find great, lightly used items for less than retail.

 This is the way many people used to to business.
 You find someone that needs a skill that you have and you trade.
 Maybe your kids help mow an elderly neighbors yard in exchange for getting to use their pool once a week during the summer.
 It can save you money and teach the kids the importance of working for something.

 You can also teach older kids to trade things like babysitting services for a hair cut or the use of an Internet connection.
 You might have to be creative, but bartering is a great way to save money and get things you need and want.
 Everyone has a skill, you just have to find the right person to trade them with/